List of The Dark Tower characters: Susannah Dean

 Also hailing from New York City, Susannah is a black woman (although as a woman of 1964, she prefers the term "Negro" over the term considered appropriate in Eddie's time, "Black") with two major afflictions: her legs below the knees were severed in a subway accident, and a childhood head injury left her with dual personalities, which Eddie incorrectly labels schizophrenia.
 She is "The Lady of Shadows", the second companion predicted by Walter to be drawn into Roland's world via the mysterious doors.

 Initially, her dominant personality is that of Odetta Susannah Holmes, a well-mannered but priggish woman active in the civil rights movement.
 At times, however, she is taken over by Detta Susannah Walker—murderously psychotic, incredibly crafty, completely unbreakable—whom neither Eddie nor Roland can control.
 Neither Odetta nor Detta are aware of the existence of the other, and confabulate memories for the periods when they are not the dominant personality.
 Roland manages to resolve these personalities by forcing Detta to look through the third door while he himself looks out of it, forcing Detta and Odetta to see themselves for what they really are, and almost kill each other upon realising their presence.
 However, Odetta chooses to embrace Detta, and the personalities are integrated into a single, far more balanced individual, known as Susannah Dean, Eddie's wife, although they were never formally married.
 Susannah has access to the memories and personalities of both Holmes and Walker, and can call upon their skills and temperaments at will.

 During the drawing of Jake, she submits to sex with the demon of the doorway, in order to distract it, and afterwards, she becomes pregnant.
 Susannah shares the experience of her pregnancy with a demon-turned-mortal named Mia, resulting in Susannah housing yet another personality in her mind.
 Mia takes over Susannah's body (and melds with it, giving her legs for a short while) and runs in it to yet another when of New York, this one circa 1999, to give birth to the demon child.

-Susannah is the last member of Roland's ka-tet to leave him (and the only one to survive in a Keystone world), having been given the chance to return to another form of Eddie and Jake in a parallel world.
+Susannah is the only member of either of Roland's two ka-tets to leave him voluntarily without dying.
+She asks Patrick Danville to draw an "unfound" door she has seen in her dreams, then uses it to depart from Roland's world and enter a parallel version of New York in which Eddie and Jake are alive.
 She takes one of Roland's guns with her into this world, but discards it after finding that it has become rusty and useless.